Luke Maile Preview, Player Props: Reds vs. Giants

 Luke Maile At The Plate

-- Maile has 10 doubles, five home runs and nine walks while batting .234.
+- Maile is hitting .238 with 10 doubles, five home runs and nine walks.

+- In 45.6% of his games this season (26 of 57), Maile has picked up at least one hit, and in seven of those games (12.3%) he recorded more than one.

-- Maile has picked up an RBI in 17.9% of his games this season, with more than one RBI in 14.3% of his games.
-He has also plated three or more runs in two contests.
+- Maile has driven in a run in 10 games this season (17.5%), including eight games with more than one RBI (14.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.